-This is essentially what is aimed for in stereo system design, where speaker "impedance" is matched to amplifier "impedance" for maximum sound power output.
+This is essentially what is aimed for in radio transmitter design, where the antenna or transmission line "impedance" is matched to final power amplifier "impedance" for maximum radio frequency power output.
 Impedance, the overall opposition to AC and DC current, is very similar to resistance, and must be equal between source and load for the greatest amount of power to be transferred to the load.
 A load impedance that is too high will result in low power output.
 A load impedance that is too low will not only result in low power output, but possibly overheating of the amplifier due to the power dissipated in its internal (Thevenin or Norton) impedance.

-Taking our Thevenin equivalent example circuit, the Maximum Power Transfer Theorem tells us that the load resistance resulting in greatest power dissipation is equal in value to the Thevenin resistance (in this case, 0.8Ω):
+Taking our Thevenin equivalent example circuit, the Maximum Power Transfer Theorem tells us that the load resistance resulting in greatest power dissipation is equal in value to the Thevenin resistance (in this case, $0.8~\Omega$):